 The ideal nap duration is between 15 minutes and 90 minutes for improved cognitive function, alertness, and boosted creativity.
 In a deeper sleep of 8+ hours, your body experiences much more regeneration.
 Memories are cataloged and stored, hormones are balanced, proteins are replenished, and muscles and tissues are repaired.
 Quality sleep every night keeps you strong and healthy.
 The occasional day time nap gives you a powerful energy jolt that boosts alertness and creativity.

-Health benefits of napping are:
+A few health benefits of napping include:

 Learn more about napping statistics, here.